tklynsma/chip8/README.md

 ```

 ## Input
-Computers which used the Chip-8 VM had a 16-key hexadecimal keypad.
+The computers which used the Chip-8 VM had a 16-key hexadecimal keypad.
 This layout has been mapped as follows:

 ```
    Hex.
 Keypad                      Keyboard